Lasting Power of Attorney Health and Welfare

 Make an LPA For Health and Welfare Decisions To Protect Your Wishes About Care

-This LPA covers those areas related to your health and care, from your diet and the medical treatment you receive, to where you live and your daily routine.
-It differs from the Financial LPA in that Attorneys can only act on your behalf, regarding your health and care, after you have lost capacity.
+The Health and Welfare LPA is designed to give your designated attorneys the power to look after your medical, domestic and social issues, according to your wishes.
+It covers decisions about those areas related to your health and care: from your diet and the medical treatment you receive, to where you live and your daily routine.
+It differs from the Property and Financial Affairs LPA in that attorneys can only act on your behalf, regarding your health and care, after you have lost capacity.

 The Benefits of Having an LPA For Health and Welfare in Place

 The legal process of setting up lasting powers of attorney gives us the framework to ensure that our wishes for our later years can be respected and more importantly, acted upon by the people we trust to have your best interests at heart.